AlexHentschel/hummingbird/README.md

 ### `WiFiCredentials.h`

-The files `WiFiCredentials.h` will need to be modified by providing ifi ssid and password.
+The files `WiFiCredentials.h` will need to be modified by providing Wi-Fi ssid and password.
 Currently, the implementation expects the following parameters:
 ```
 #define WIFI_SSID "..."
 #define WIFI_PASS "..."